DoSomething/contentful-prototype/docs/platform-philosophy/system-outline.md

 ## Pages

-The “pages” of the **Phoenix \(next\)** campaign experience are organized as tabs and all share the same header.
+The “pages” of the **Phoenix** campaign experience are organized as tabs and all share the same header.
 We are using the _Page_ construct here as the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) term for a fully assembled group of components.
 You can read more about tab navigation in the Components section.
 The Community and Action tabs are the most flexible tabs.
 None of these are available until a user successfully signs up for the campaign.

 ### Action